flare-fist/flutter-mind_relaxing_game/README.md

 Tap anywhere else → Score resets

-###🌟 Positive Affirmations
+🌟 Positive Affirmations

-Every time you tap the bubble, a new calming quote appears at the top:
+Each bubble tap shows a calming quote at the top:

 “Stay Calm”
 “You’re Doing Great”
 “Focus on Peace”
 and more…

-##🎨 Minimal & Peaceful UI
+🎨 Minimal & Peaceful UI

 Soft colors